MicrosoftDocs/windows-dev-docs/hub/apps/performance/disk-memory.md

 The amount of memory that an application uses impacts its runtime performance, as well as the responsiveness of the system as a whole.
 Minimizing the use of memory will help the app to perform better by reducing the CPU costs associated with accessing more memory.
 Lower memory usage also helps with the system responsiveness, and the app user's experience in general, as the application does not end up displacing other memory content.

 Memory displacement can happen as the system attempts to retain in-memory content accessed recently and, if necessary, will trim and page-out content used earlier.
 When the user switches back to the shell, or another application, and the necessary data is not resident in-memory, the data will need to be read from the disk.
 The user will likely notice a slowdown due to this process.

+There are two key pieces to the memory used by an application: 1) dynamic memory, and 2) file-backed memory.
+File-backed memory usage comes from binaries and data files, such as databases, used by an application.
+This is commonly not a significant chunk of an application’s memory usage and often a constant.
+The more significant source of memory usage and where leaks manifest is dynamic memory.

 Dynamic memory corresponds to virtual memory allocated by an application using [memory allocation routines](/cpp/c-runtime-library/memory-allocation).
 Unlike file-backed memory, which persists across system reboots, dynamic memory only exists for the lifetime of the application.
 Dynamic memory is a commonly significant source of memory usage and where memory leaks manifest.